 Do you feel offended when people get in your personal space?
 Are you anxious in a new social situation?
 Do you feel ignored when someone is talking on their phone and not paying attention to your conversation?
 How do you think children feel in these situations?
-Children learn by observing the adults around them and we should be aware of what are we teaching our children about manners and etiquette with our daily actions.
+Children learn by observing the parents, nannies and adults around them.
+We should be aware of what are we teaching our children about manners and etiquette with our daily actions.

 Think about teaching a toddler to say please and thank you.
 They earn praise when they say the words and this positive reinforcement encourages them to repeat the behavior.
 It’s important to pay attention to our manners and etiquette so children learn the social rules that allow them to better function in society.
 Here are 6 manners that young children can learn:

-3. Personal Space.
-Personal spaces seem to be getting smaller and smaller so be sure to respect the space of others.
+Personal space seems to be getting smaller and smaller so be sure to respect the space of others.
 When you are sitting in a movie theater or on a plane, you should sit within the space allocated for a single person.
 Also, be sure to keep your personal belongings in the area around your seat rather than encroaching on another’s space.
 This teaches children to respect other people’s personal space.